cisco-ie/telemetry/portflaps/README.md

 ## Port State Changes
 This data set covers three different types of port state changes that can and are seen in a network.
-These three types are an optical transceiver pulled from a network port on a given device and then once the event stabalizes, the transceiver is reinserted.
+These three types are an optical transceiver pulled from a network port on a given device and then once the event stabilizes, the transceiver is reinserted.

 The second type of port state change is an admin state change from up to down, a port shutdown.
 As with the first port state change, once the network event stabilizes the state of the port